i2bc/n_terminal_lysine/README.md

 │   └── GCA_000146045.2_R64_cds_from_genomic.fna.gz
 └── ...
 ```
-compute measurements:
+Compute measurements:

-activate the conda environment: `conda activate emboss_ce`
+Activate the conda environment: `conda activate emboss_ce`

-for eukaryota, end with 0 in place of 11 for archaea and bacteria (genetic code, `-table` option of the `emboss::transeq` tool)
+For eukaryota, end with 0 in place of 11 for archaea and bacteria (genetic code, `-table` option of the `emboss::transeq` tool).
 ```
 for sp in arch bact ; do bash compute.sh ${sp}.list ../n_terminal_lysine 11 ; done
 for sp in euka ; do bash compute.sh ${sp}.list ../n_terminal_lysine 0 ; done